 Spice up your inbox with FREE German recipes and an exclusive free recipe ebook!

-Easy Cheese Soup Recipe – Oma's Käsesuppe
+Oma's Easy Cheese Soup (Käsesuppe)

 Oma Gerhild

-by: Gerhild Fulson / Oma Gerhild shares easy, authentic German recipes you can trust, rooted in family tradition and featured in her cookbooks.
+by: Gerhild Fulson / Oma Gerhild shares German recipes rooted in family tradition.

 Taking only about 30 minutes to make, this quick easy soup is a favorite among kids.
 Buy your cheese already grated - easier still.

-Try a mixture of cheeses to alter the flavor.
+Use a medium-aged Gouda, try another one of your favorite cheeses for this or try a mixture of cheeses to alter the flavor.
 Using the nutmeg is VERY German.
 However, you can omit it and/or try other herbs and spices.
 Be creative!

 From Oma's heart to your table